Eagleflag88/MultiModalEvnPercption/README.md

 sudo apt install libeigen3-dev
 ```
 g2o: Comes with the Repo, github commit a48ff8c\
-GeographicLib: A library dealing with Comes with the Repo
+Geographic_Lib: A library dealing with Comes with the Repo

 # Building the ROS Package